 When downloading copyrighted content in peer-to-peer networks, people are at risk because their IP address is visible.

 Software at the ISP scans the network for people downloading copyrighted material and matches IP to names and address.

 I protect myself from lawyers and their cease and desist letters by using BTGuard BitTorrent Proxy.

 I downloaded the preconfigured µTorrent client which has all the settings for anonymity in place and entered the credentials.

 My computer now routes all my torrent traffic through the BTGuard server before sending it to me.

 File transmissions reach 80% of my available download capacity.
-The encryption option can stay off, the IP is safely hidden without.
+The encryption option can stay off.

 The company says: "No records of usage are stored."

 BT Guard is an established and fast proxy service for in-private torrenting.
 I prefer it over a VPN because I only need privacy for file sharing.
 It's well suited for this task.